PhysicalBit7/notes/docs/computer-networks/Chapter1.md

     - protocols are needed for reliable data transfer and congestion control

 ### Internet Structure
 Today many ISP's exist.
-At the backbone are Tier 1 ISP's (AT&T, NTT, ), spanning across the country.
+At the backbone are Tier 1 ISP's (AT&T, NTT), spanning across the country.
 Below them are regional ISP's connecting to Tier 1 ISP's through IXP(internet exchange point) and peering links
 - At the center with Tier 1 ISP's reside Content Provider Networks (Google, Microsoft, etc.).
 They consist of a private network that connects its data centers to the Internet, often bypassing Tier 1 ISP's and regional ISP's

 <img src="{{site.baseurl}}/assets/computer-networks/ISP.png"  width="60%" height="40%">